Elao/blog/content/dev/from-react-native-init-to-app-stores-real-quick.en.md

 ## Create your app

-We won't be using [the default react-native way](https://facebook.github.io/react-native/docs/getting-started.html) that relies on [Expo](https://expo.io), a container to run your React-Native in.
+We won't be using [the default react-native way](https://facebook.github.io/react-native/docs/getting-started.html) that relies on [Expo](https://expo.io) (a container to run your React-Native code in).

 While [Expo](https://expo.io) might be fine for experimenting and quickly bootstraping an App, it's not compatible with setting up a _real release process_ as stated in our goals.

-So instead, let's go to the [Building Projects with Native Code](https://facebook.github.io/react-native/docs/getting-started.html#the-react-native-cli) documentation:
+So instead, let's go to the [Building Projects with Native Code](https://facebook.github.io/react-native/docs/getting-started.html#the-react-native-cli) section of the documentation:

-Install the Rect Native init tool:
+<span class="side-note">🔧</span> Install the React Native cli tool:

 {{< highlight bash >}}
 npm install -g react-native-cli
 {{< /highlight >}}

-Create your app and be careful to __choose a name that contains no dots, spaces or other special characters__.
+<span class="side-note">🔧</span> Create your app and be careful to __choose a name that contains no dots, spaces or other special characters__.

 {{< highlight bash >}}
 react-native init AcmeApp